pablichjenkov/macao-sdk/README.md

  A Flow Tree is unique per Activity and the first node is called the **Root Flow.** This root Flow will be created when the hosting Activity is created and will persist configuration changes.
  If your Activity extends FlowActivity override the method bellow.
- *Otherwise, if having other inheritance ancestor already, check the FlowActivity.kt file to see how integrate it*.
+ *Otherwise, if having other inheritance ancestor already, check the CoordinatorActivity.kt file to see how integrate it*.

  ```kotlin